rosenpass/rosenpass/papers/whitepaper.md

     The \texttt{biscuit\textunderscore{}key} used to encrypt biscuits should be rotated frequently.
 Implementations should keep two biscuit keys in memory at any given time to avoid having to drop packages when \texttt{biscuit\textunderscore{}key} is rotated.
 The Rosenpass reference implementation retires biscuits after five minutes and erases them after ten.
     \end{quote}
     ```
+16. Point out explicitly that we use KEMs from NIST-Competition Round 3.
+Include links to the competition submission packages.
+Update citations to reflect the exact specification version.

 #### 2025-06-24 – Specifying the `osk` used for WireGuard as a protocol extension